shsedghi/json-to-cto/README.md

   * cd xyz/json-to-cto
   *  mvn test

-  If the JSON file is valid and does break the tool will generate a file with extension .cto at:  xyz/json-to-cto/target/test-classes/Json/Payload
+  If the JSON file is valid and does not break the tool will generate a file with extension .cto at:  xyz/json-to-cto/target/test-classes/Json/Payload
  ## Debugging ##
  There is a log42j.properties file in the xyz/json-to-cto/scr/test/resources, which the debugging level is set to TRACE by default.
 It can be changed to DEBUG (less verbose) and INFO (not verbose).
 Output will be directed to console